Our hours of operation and contact number are:

 Monday - Friday

-For emergencies after hours, call the Santa Barbara Police Department at 897-2410
+For emergencies - after hours, call the Santa Barbara Police Department Dispatch Center at 805-882-8900

 Please call if:

-Please call our office at 963-1513 during our daytime business hours to report any animal disturbances, noise complaints, sanitation problems, mistreatment or abuse to animals, neglect or any other animal related problems.
+Please call our office at 805-963-1513 to report any animal disturbances, noise complaints, sanitation problems, mistreatment or abuse to animals, neglect or any other animal related problems.

 Call our office during our daytime business hours to reserve a trap for removing cats.
 A deposit is required and instructions will be given when you pick the trap up.